Environmentally Friendly Textiles

 Cotton is a natural fibre for making cloth.
 When it is organically grown, it is a much better alternative for the people growing it and working with it and eventually the people who wear it.

 is a Canadian company that carries organically grown and fair trade cotton products.
-These products include women’s and men’s clothing, towels and bedding.
+These products include, some childrens wear, towels and bedding.
 They also ship internationally.

-The company Autonomie Project is and excellent U.S. source for organically grown cotton.
-Their products are all free trade ensuring that the people who made the products received adequate payment.
+The company Autonomie Project is an excellent U.S. source for organically grown cotton.
+Their products are all free trade ensuring that the people who made the products receive adequate payment.
 They also ship to Canada.

 Unless cotton is organically grown there are many pesticides released into the environment.
 It may take several washings after you buy it to totally wash out all these pesticides from the cloth itself.
 As a result bamboo is gaining a great deal of acceptance.
 It is very fast growing and due to newer processing techniques is soft and durable.
 Hemp and bamboo are gaining prominence as environmentally friendly textiles.